Transport Workers Union of America: Origins

-The TWU declared its aim to represent all public transit workers in the City, regardless of craft, and campaigned to reverse the ten percent wage cut, increase wages to meet increases in the cost of living, limit the workweek to forty hours and hire more workers to eliminate the speedup and to establish safe and sanitary working conditions.
+The TWU declared its aim to represent all public transit workers in the city, regardless of craft, and campaigned to reverse the ten percent wage cut, increase wages to meet increases in the cost of living, limit the workweek to forty hours and hire more workers to eliminate the speedup and to establish safe and sanitary working conditions.
 The union proceeded clandestinely, forming small groups of trusted friends in order to keep informers at bay, meeting in isolated locations and in subway tunnels.
 Even so, the IRT managed to infiltrate spies into the organization, as the union discovered when it obtained some of the company's files from sympathetic sources.

 One of the workers who had been in attendance at early meetings, Michael J. Quill, quickly attained leadership in this fledgling organization.
 One of the few who was willing to accept identification as a union activist, he also spread the word about the new union by handing out flyers and delivering soapbox speeches in front of company facilities.
 His abilities in public speaking, and 'playing to the media' boosted his effectiveness and the overall draw of the union.
 Another prominent figure in early union history was Douglas McMahon, who led a group of lieutenants assisting Quill.

 After a year of organizing, the union formed a Delegates Council, made up of representatives from sections of the system.
 The new union nearly foundered, however, when Santo and Hogan, delivering the news of a change in party line as the Third Period gave way to the Popular Front era, directed O'Shea and Quill to abandon efforts to form a new union and to run instead for office in the IRT company union, the Interborough Brotherhood.
 Quill denounced the plan vociferously, to the point that he was nearly expelled from the union.
-Quill came around, however, by the next party meeting and began attending Brotherhood meetings — while still recruiting workers there to joint the TWU.
+Quill came around, however, by the next party meeting and began attending Brotherhood meetings — while still recruiting workers there to join the TWU.

 TWU members succeeded, in fact, in turning Brotherhood meetings into a platform for the new union.
 The Brotherhood had agreed to a new pension program to replace the one that the IRT had created during the 1916 strike.
 The new plan, which went into effect in 1934, shifted most of the cost to workers.
 TWU activists attacked the plan and the pay cut from two years before at Brotherhood meetings that hundreds of IRT employees attended, taking over the platform at some meetings and holding large rallies outside the meeting hall in other cases.

 The first significant strike by the newly formed union was in 1935.
 Previous strike attempts in 1905, 1910, 1916 and 1919 were crushed by the transit companies' use of hired goons who intimidated and violently attacked any who opposed the transit companies.